“My partner thinks I need therapy!”

 So many of my clients have said “my husband is such a good listener, but said I really need to talk with a professional about this stuff because he doesn’t know what else to say” or “my partner said they’re concerned about how anxious I’ve been in the last few months, and how irritable it’s made me with our family” or “my husband has been in therapy and mentioned I should think about giving it a try too.”

 My clients are often so busy focusing on everyone else’s needs that they forget about their own until someone calls it out.
+They get caught in spirals of overthinking and overplanning, which their loved ones notice as well-planned trips but with rigid itineraries.
+They are constantly questioning if they’re doing enough, and giving up their time and energy to get things “just right” for everyone else.
 And while they’re partners are definitely benefitting from all the time, love, and attention my clients give to them, they also very much recognize my clients need more for themselves.

 What does it look like when my support system isn’t working?